sergioagomes/Clojure-Studies/logs/Docs/Programming-Clojure.md

 Data Structures on Clojure can be accessed with **seq**, it's a logical list, 'cause in Clojure does not tie sequences to implementation details of a list, so the seq is an abstraction  that can be used everywhere

-Collection in Clojure can be viewed as seqs are called **seq-able**,and we can manipulate these collections using that includes some function to work with collections.
+Collection in Clojure can be viewed as sequences are called **seq-able**,and we can manipulate these collections using that includes some function to work with collections.

 ### Everything is a Sequence
 Every aggregate data structure in Clojure can be viewed as a sequence.
 A